D13David/ctf-writeups/capturepoint535324/rev/ransomware_unchained/README.md

 }
 ```

-Wow, now we can decode the config.
+This is a [`stream cipher (RC4)`](https://en.wikipedia.org/wiki/RC4) that let's us decode the config.
 For this we need to extract the resource from the executable.
 We can use [`Resource Hacker`](https://www.angusj.com/resourcehacker/) for this.

 ![](img001.png)

 After loading and decoding the file, we get a `ip address`, a lot of null bytes and a `P`:

 ```bash
 192.168.138.67\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00P\x00
 ```